-Our nominating and corporate governance committee will consider stockholder recommendations of director candidates, provided they comply with applicable law and our second amended and restated bylaws, according to the procedures summarized below, and will review the qualifications of any such candidate in accordance with the criteria described in the two preceding paragraphs.
-Stockholders who wish to recommend individuals for consideration by our nominating and corporate governance committee to become nominees for election to our board of directors should do so by delivering a written recommendation to our nominating and corporate governance committee at One Vanderbilt Avenue, 60th Floor, New York, New York 10017, Attention: Corporate Secretary, in the time frames set forth under <a href="When are stockholder proposals and director nominations due for next year's Annual Meeting?" above.
+Our nominating and corporate governance committee will consider stockholder recommendations of director candidates, provided they comply with applicable law and our second amended and restated bylaws, and will review the qualifications of any such candidate in accordance with the criteria described in the two preceding paragraphs.
+Stockholders who wish to recommend individuals for consideration by our nominating and corporate governance committee to become nominees for election to our board of directors should do so by delivering a written recommendation to our nominating and corporate governance committee at One Vanderbilt Avenue, 60th Floor, New York, New York 10017, Attention: Corporate Secretary, in the time frames set forth under "When are stockholder proposals and director nominations due for next year's Annual Meeting?" above.